 Gated communities cover 70 percent of the land on Hilton Head Island — and a good portion of Beaufort County — which makes the area unique when it comes to alligator management.

 SCDNR gives security staff/ subcontractors in gated communities permits to relocate or kill problematic alligators.
 In areas outside of gated communities, SCDNR-permitted agents rarely ever relocate alligators because it’s illegal to transport an alligator from one property to another.

 “We leave that decision up to the communities, and sometimes it’s a struggle with ‘do we need to remove this alligator or not,’” Butfiloski said.
 “There are a lot of inner struggles within these communities when it comes to alligators.
 Some people hate alligators and some people hate killing them. ”

 For instance, Sea Pines appeared to kill more alligators following the fatal attack last August.
-After euthanizing the alligator that killed Cassandra Kline, three alligators were killed within the gated community between August and December 2018.
+After euthanizing the alligator that killed Cassandra Cline, three alligators were killed within the gated community between August and December 2018.
 Before the incident, Sea Pines hadn’t killed an alligator since 2015, according to SCDNR records obtained by the Island Packet through a Freedom of Information request.

 The other gated communities on the island reported very few alligator removals.
 Shipyard and Palmetto Dunes were the only other communities reporting alligator removals between 2017 and 2018, with two killed from each community.

 In 2016, no alligators were euthanized in the 11 largest gated communities on Hilton Head.

 Outside of private communities, state-contracted control agents are called to handle alligator complaints.
 SCDNR gets 1,300 to 1,500 complaints about alligators every year, spokesperson David Lucas previously told the Island Packet.

 Lucas said agents consider the size, level of aggression and distance the alligator traveled, among other factors, when determining whether the alligator should be killed.